omidheshmatinia/RippleValidatorEditText/README.md

 ```

 ## Validator
-This Library contains 7 ready validator.
+This Library contains 7 ready validators.
 It also let you to write you custom validator.

 **EMPTY** , **EMAIL** , **EQUAL** , **BEGIN** , **END** , **MIN_LENGTH** , **PHONE**